 We can but remain hopeful for a PC incarnation of Red Dead Redemption 2, and we’ve certainly seen a number of hints that it is indeed in the cards – from the LinkedIn profile of a programmer who previously worked at Rockstar showing that he’d been working on a PC port of the game, to a leaked retail listing suggesting a 2019 launch.

 So, Rockstar might move faster than it did with Grand Theft Auto V, which eventually came to the PC after its console release.
+Unfortunately, there's not much to do but wait, since Red Dead Redemption 2 cheats can't fix real life problems like port development.

 Red Dead Redemption 2 was released on PlayStation 4 and Xbox One just a few short days ago, on October 26.